charltoncr/ChaCha20/DOCUMENTATION.md

 ```go
 func (x *ChaCha20_ctx) Keystream(stream []byte)
 ```
-Keystream fills stream with bytes from x's keystream.
+Keystream fills stream with cryptographically secure pseudorandom bytes from x's keystream when a random key and iv are used.
 Keystream panics when the ChaCha keystream is exhausted after producing 1.2 zettabytes.

 ## func
 ```go
 func (x *ChaCha20_ctx) Read(b []byte) (int, error)
 ```
-Read fills b with bytes from x's keystream.
+Read fills b with cryptographically secure pseudorandom bytes from x's keystream when a random key and iv are used.
 Read always returns len(b) and a nil error.
 Read implements the io.Reader interface.
 Read panics when the keystream is exhausted after producing 1.2 zettabytes.